TestRoots/travistorrent-tools/README.md

 Note that the script section has different semantics to the other steps.
 When a step defined in script fails, the build doesn’t end right away, it continues to run the remaining steps before it fails the build.

 Currently, neither the after_success nor after_failure have any influence on the build result.
-We have plans to change this behaviour
+Travis have plans to change this behaviour

-before_install -> errored
-install -> errored
-before_script  -> errored
-script -> failed
-after_success or after_failure
-after_script
-OPTIONAL before_deploy
-OPTIONAL deploy
-OPTIONAL after_deploy